 Why waiting for mortgage rates to drop could cost you thousands

-On the surface, it sounds sensible.
+On the surface, that sounds plausible.
 Why lock into a rate today if something cheaper might be around the corner?
+But in the current market, that reasoning could end up costing you far more than it saves.

 That’s why we’ve seen periods where:

-- The base rate has held steady, but mortgage rates have increased
+- The Base Rate has held steady, but mortgage rates have increased

-- “Best buy” deals have disappeared overnight
+- “Best buy” deals have disappeared overnight, literally

 - Lenders have repriced multiple times in a matter of days

+Across the market, we’re seeing lenders adjust pricing with very little notice.
+We’ve even seen them reprice deals multiple times in the same week.
 Trying to “wait it out” in that environment is far from predictable.

-- Markets shift unexpectedly
+- In the meantime, markets shift unexpectedly

-Option 2: Secure now
+Option 2: Secure your remortgage now

 - You lock in a rate today

-Why more borrowers are securing early
+Why more borrowers are securing their next deal early

 Over the past few weeks alone, we’ve helped hundreds of borrowers secure their next mortgage deal three to six months before their current one ends.

+The fact that we’ve had to step in isn’t a coincidence.
+It’s a shift in behaviour.
 Borrowers are becoming more proactive because they’ve seen how quickly the market can move.

 As one of our advisors recently put it: